mvdh7/biogeochem-phi/readme.txt

 These scripts should be cited as:

-Humphreys MP, Daniels CJ, Wolf-Gladrow DA, Tyrrell T, & Achterberg EP (2017): "On the influence of marine biogeochemical processes over CO2 exchange between the atmosphere and ocean", Marine Chemistry, submitted.
+Humphreys MP, Daniels CJ, Wolf-Gladrow DA, Tyrrell T, & Achterberg EP (2017): "On the influence of marine biogeochemical processes over CO2 exchange between the atmosphere and ocean", Marine Chemistry, in press, doi:10.1016/j.marchem.2017.12.006

 Please check the most recent version of this file at https://github.com/mvdh7/biogeochem-phi for any updates to this citation before using it.